Homemade chocolate crunch bars are a delicious treat that’s allergy friendly! It’s easy to use a chocolate bar mold to make these at home.

 These chocolate crunch bars are just a little too easy…I may have to hide the recipe from myself so that I don’t go overboard.

-A few months ago I found Melissa’s recipe for three ingredient chocolate bars and I was intrigued.
-And then I made them, and I was excited!
+A few months ago I found out you can make chocolate with simple pantry ingredients and I was intrigued.
+And then I tried it, and I was excited!
 Easy to make, delicious, dark chocolate you can make at home?
-Sorcery!
+What magic is this?

 Homemade Chocolate Crunch Bars (Vegan and GF).